Morgan Stanley Maintains Dell Technologies Inc - Class C (DELL) Overweight Recommendation

-As of August 31, 2023, the average one-year price target for Dell Technologies Inc - Class C is 58.72.
-The forecasts range from a low of 45.45 to a high of $68.25.
-The average price target represents a decrease of 13.26% from its latest reported closing price of 67.70.
+As of October 5, 2023, the average one-year price target for Dell Technologies Inc - Class C is 73.88.
+The forecasts range from a low of 53.53 to a high of $91.35.
+The average price target represents an increase of 11.24% from its latest reported closing price of 66.41.

 See our leaderboard of companies with the largest price target upside.